-The great majority of courses — roughly 80% — are being taught in person, and nearly all faculty members are expected to teach on campus.
-There are currently no caps on the number of students allowed in a classroom beyond normal room capacities, although some larger lecture courses are being conducted remotely (with their discussion sections being held primarily in person).
+Nearly all courses are being taught in person, and faculty members are expected to teach on campus.
+There are currently no caps on the number of students allowed in a classroom beyond normal room capacities, although in rare cases, some larger lecture courses may be conducted remotely (with discussion sections being held primarily in person).

 Accommodating students who can’t attend class

 While in-person learning will be the norm, instructors should aim to create course structures that are flexible enough to accommodate student absences due to COVID-19.
 You will not be expected to teach in two different modalities, but we encourage you to adopt some strategies that have already been successfully used by instructors and appreciated by students.

 Whenever possible, make asynchronous video or audio recordings of course lectures available to students (see: Recording an empty Zoom meeting).
 You may also decide to livestream lectures by Zoom (making sure to turn on real-time automatic captioning).
 Check to see what audio-video recording capabilities your classroom has, or reach out to the UCLA Center for Advancement of Teaching for information on alternative options.

 In light of COVID, instructors should reconsider grading schemes based on attendance or in-class participation.
 Alternative, asynchronous activities may offer more effective — and less logistically challenging — ways to engage students.
 At a minimum, instructors will need to offer students who miss class due to illness ways to make up participation and attendance points.

 It is recommended that instructors design class assessments that can easily be completed by students who were absent and that can be transferred to a remote environment if remote instruction becomes necessary.

 Resources on how to use technology effectively for teaching, learning and assessment:

 - UCLA: Supporting teaching and learning during the pandemic and beyond

 - UCLA Academic Senate’s updates for spring quarter